Category

 man with eye glasses working on laptop from home

 Our world has witnessed the outbreak of various epidemics and pandemics in the past.
 But digitalization has proved to be the biggest boon during this COVID-19 pandemic in 2020.
-It is because of digitalization that we have been able to adopt work from home-as a lifestyle change and kept the economic wheel churning even during these tough times.
+It is because of digitalization that we have been able to adopt work from home as a lifestyle change and keep the economic wheel churning even during these tough times.
 But while digitalization has its positives, the downside of technology is how it impacts our health in the long run.

 Working from home has increased our convenience of being connected to our colleagues all the time, but it also keeps us glued to our screens even more.
 And so, here are some work-from-home useful health tips that will help you reduce your eye strain and improve your eye health.